• Project Summary

 • Totals may not add due to rounding

-Uranium Royalty Corp. holds two separate royalty interests on the Lance Project, termed below as the 4% Lance Royalty and the 1% Lance royalty.
+The Company holds two royalties on portions of the Lance Project, being the 4% Lance Royalty and the 1% Lance Royalty (each as defined below).

-The Westwater royalty does not apply to the entire Lance Project area.
-The royalty currently applies to approximately 5586 acres of an estimated 67,500 permit acres or 8% of the currently proposed production and permit areas.
-The aggregate surface and minerals rights disclosed by Peninsula Energy Ltd. ("Peninsula") in its annual report for the year ended September 31, 2021, is 38,416 acres.
-The area subject to the Westwater royalty represents 15% of such aggregate acreage.
+The Company acquired a royalty equal to 4.0% of the gross income from certain portions of the Lance Project (the "4% Lance Royalty") on March 5, 2019.
+The 4% Lance Royalty is equal to 4.0% of the gross income from the underlying property without any deduction, provided that such royalty cannot exceed 7% of the gross income from the underlying property when combined with royalties paid to the State of Wyoming.
+The 4% Lance Royalty does not apply to the entire Lance Project area.
+The Company believes that this royalty currently applies to approximately 5,586 acres of an estimated 67,500 permit acres or 8% of the currently proposed permitted area.
+The aggregate surface and minerals rights disclosed by Peninsula in its quarterly report for the period ended December 31, 2020, is 38,060 acres.
+The Company believes that the area subject to the 4% Lance Royalty represents approximately 15% of such aggregate acreage.

 The following information regarding project milestones and recent developments for the Lance Project has been summarized from Peninsula's public disclosure.

-Mineralization in the area of the Lance Project was initially discovered in the 1970’s.
-From October 1977 to April 1978 an ISR pilot plant was constructed and operated but was shut down and remediated after the incident at Three Mile Island.
-According to publicly available information, Peninsula Minerals Limited acquired the precursor Sundance project from PacMag Metals Limited in February of 2007.
+Mineralization in the area of the Lance Project was initially discovered in the 1970s.
+From October of 1977 to April of 1978, an ISR pilot plant was constructed and operated, but was shut down and remediated after the incident at Three Mile Island.
+According to publicly available information, Peninsula acquired the precursor Sundance project from PacMag Metals Limited in February of 2007.
 The project lands were expanded through land acquisitions in 2008 and 2009.
-Metallurgical testing announced in August 2009 confirmed that the project was amenable to ISR extraction.
+Metallurgical testing announced in August of 2009 confirmed that the project was amenable to ISR extraction.

-Peninsula announced on September 17, 2018, that it had completed a JORC(1) compliant feasibility study, which considered a low pH mining option for the project.
-It disclosed direct operating expenditures over the life of mine of US$15.59 per pound U3O8 produced, capital expenditures to complete low pH transition of US$5.3 million, stage 2 and 3 expansion capital expenditures of US$113.4 million, life of mine all-in sustaining cost average of US$31.77 per pound of U3O8 produced with a break-even price of US$34 per pound of U3O8, a net present value of US$156.5 million and internal rate of return of 30%, based on a long-term average sales price assumption of US$49 per pound of U3O8.
+On September 17, 2018, Peninsula announced that it had completed a JORC compliant feasibility study, which considered a low pH mining option for the project.
+It disclosed direct operating expenditures over the life of mine of US$15.59/lb. of U3O8 produced, capital expenditures to complete low pH transition of US$5.3 million, stage 2 and 3 expansion capital expenditures of US$113.4 million, life of mine all-in sustaining cost average of US$31.77/lb. of U3O8 produced with a break-even price of US$34.00/lb. of U3O8, a net present value of US$156.5 million and internal rate of return of 30%, based on a long-term average sales price assumption of US$49.00/lb. of U3O8.
 Peninsula disclosed that the study included life of mine production of 33.4 Mlbs of U3O8 over a 17-year mine life.
-Peninsula announced on November 28, 2018, that it had received approval to advance to the review process to change to a low pH solution in the mine operations.
+On September 17, 2018, Peninsula announced that it was seeking permitting amendments to allow for low pH mining at the project.
+In order to preserve resources for future low pH extraction and to reduce cash expenditures, Peninsula announced that it suspended the majority of alkaline-based production activity within one of the mining units at the Lance Project.
+On November 28, 2018, Peninsula announced that it received approval to advance to the review process to change to a low pH solution in the mine operations.
 On December 28, 2018, Peninsula further announced that it had initiated field demonstration activities related to such low pH recovery at the Lance Project.